The Southend Airshow was the largest free air show in Europe and was regularly held at the end of May during Sunday and Bank holiday Sunday.

 In 2013, Southend Borough Council announced its intention to cancel the event citing budget cuts and lack of sponsorship.
-In response to this announcement Thomas Curtis and John Delaney formed a campaign to ‘save the airshow’ and called it the Southend Airshow and Military Festival.
-The show will take place in September rather than on the usual May Bank Holiday weekend.
+In response to this announcement Thomas Curtis and John Delaney formed a campaign to try and save the airshow, even attempting to seek an alternative venue, but were ultimately unsuccessful and it was announced in 2015 that the Southend Airshow would not return.

 As you know, a few months back we hit a roadblock in our 2015 event.
 Although most aspects of the event were proceeding apace (we had secured an great flight card including the Red Arrows and the last display of the Vulcan among others), we were forced to relocate the event due to unexpected costs from Southend Council and related services.

 Since then we have been working all hours to locate a suitable venue both in and out of Southend for this years event.
 This was a controversial act however, we decided that not trying to save this event would have been a mistake and the fact that we were so close meant that we would have regretted not at least making the attempt.